Photos of 19th-Century French Royalty

 Prince François d’Orléans (1818-1900)

-François d’Orléans, Prince of Joinville, was the sixth child and third son of Louis Philippe and Marie-Amélie.
+François d’Orléans, Prince of Joinville, was the seventh child and third son of Louis Philippe and Marie-Amélie.
 He became an officer in the French navy and served with distinction in the 1838-39 Franco-Mexican War.
 In 1840, he headed the expedition to return Napoleon’s remains to France.
 In 1843, he married Princess Francisca of Brazil.
 The following year, his success in naval operations on the coast of Morocco resulted in his promotion to vice-admiral.
 When Louis Philippe was dethroned in 1848, François lost his position and fled to England.
 He announced his intention to stand in the French presidential election of 1852, but a coup by the future Napoleon III meant the election never took place.
 Upon the outbreak of the American Civil War, François went to Washington with two nephews to offer their services to President Lincoln.
 They were appointed to the staff of Major General George B. McClellan.
 In addition to being a military advisor, François made over 50 sketches and watercolors of the war.
 In 1862, difficulties between France and the USA over Mexico caused the Orléans princes to withdraw from the American army and return to England.
 After Napoleon III’s abdication, François served for five years in the French National Assembly, where his contribution was minimal because of his deafness, which had grown progressively worse since his early 20s.
 François died in Paris in 1900 at the age of 81.

 Prince Henri d’Orléans (1822-1897)